consithe1/decom-led-simulation/README.md

 ## Known Issues
 - Updating the distance in mm doesn't actualise properly the LED display
 - Images are not properly resized when imported : need to resize the image and center it on the canvas
-- "Clear All" button doesn't remove the referential line